keeyanajones/Java-Problems/README.md

 ## previous releases

 ## contributing
-  - contribution instructions are outlined.
-If you have specific contribution preferences, explain them so that other developers know how to best contribute to your work.
-To learn more about how to help others contribute, check out the guide for setting guidelines for repository contributors.
+  - send me an message explaining how to best contribute to the repository as a contributor.

 ## community
-  - Discord
+  - Discord Server Channel (Voice and Text)

 ## versioning
 - VERSION 3.6.1